Computing Subset Vertex Covers in $H$-Free Graphs: Introduction

 Our hardness results show a sharp contrast with {\sc Vertex Cover}, which can be solved in polynomial time for both weakly chordal graphs~\cite{GLS84} and $rK_{1,3}$-free graphs for every $r\geq 1$~\cite{BM18}.
 Hence, {\sc Subset Vertex Cover} may be harder than {\sc Vertex Cover} for a graph class closed under vertex deletion (if $\sP\neq \NP$).
 This is in contrast to graph classes closed under edge deletion (see Proposition~\ref{p-easy}).

 In Section~\ref{s-hard} we also prove that {\sc Subset Vertex Cover} is \NP-complete for inputs $(G,T,k)$ if the subgraph $G[T]$ of $G$ induced by $T$ is $P_3$-free.
 On the other hand, our first positive result, shown in Section~\ref{s-poly}, shows that the problem is polynomial-time solvable if $G[T]$ is $sP_2$-free for any $s\geq 2$.
 In Section~\ref{s-poly} we also prove that {\sc Subset Vertex Cover} can be solved in polynomial time for $(sP_1+P_2+P_3)$-free graphs for every $s\geq 1$.
 Our positive results generalize known results for {\sc Vertex Cover}.
-The first result also implies that {\sc Subset Vertex Cover} is polynomial-time solvable for split graphs, contrasting our \NP-completeness result for $2$-unipolar graphs, which are generalized split, $2P_3$-free, and weakly chordal.
+Recall that {\sc Subset Vertex Cover} is polynomial-time solvable for split graphs.
+Note that this also follows from our first result and contrasts our \NP-completeness result for $2$-unipolar graphs, which are generalized split, $2P_3$-free, and weakly chordal.

 Combining our new results with Theorem~\ref{t-sp1p4} gives us a partial classification and a dichotomy, both of which are proven in Section~\ref{s-dicho}.

 \begin{theorem} For a graph~$H\neq rP_1+sP_2+P_3$ for any $r\geq 0$, $s\geq 2$; $rP_1+sP_2+P_4$ for any $r\geq 0$, $s\geq 1$; or $rP_1+sP_2+P_t$ for any $r\geq 0$, $s\geq 0$, $t\in \{5,6\}$, {\sc Subset Vertex Cover} on $H$-free graphs is polynomial-time solvable if $H\ssi sP_1+P_2+P_3$, $sP_2$, or $sP_1+P_4$ for some $s\geq 1$, and \NP-complete otherwise. \end{theorem}